lukaszlacinski/psa-globus-auth/README.md

-  This is displayed to the user on the consent screen. “<Client name> would like to” with a list of operations based on the scopes the client is asking.
+  This is displayed to the user on the consent screen. “&lt;Client name&gt; would like to” with a list of operations based on the scopes the client is asking.

 - Scopes the client needs